dantemazza/desktop-chess/README.md

-To run the jar file, place it in your CMDL target directory and use the command 'java -jar chess.jar'.
+To run the jar file, place it in your command prompt target directory and use the command 'java -jar chess.jar'.